 Finding the money

 You do need some money though, to pay for the flights and to have a buffer for if things go wrong.
 But you probably have plenty coming in if you just spend a little less and organise it better.
-Check out episode 67 on our cash budgeting system to give you some ideas.
 Start by killing debts and cancelling subscriptions, and cut down to just three bank accounts: a current account, a savings account and one credit card.
 Remember to never spend more on your credit card than you can pay back at the end of the month.

 The cash trap